saras152/myBehavioralCloningProject/README.md

 #### 1. Solution Design Approach

 The overall strategy for deriving a model architecture was to be able to have a tuned model with lowest possible training data set.
 My initial attempts were to use a very deep network with several convolutional neural network layers with too many output filters.
 However, the model size was too high.
-For one such model, I got the model size upto 250Mb, yet unsatisfactory driving performance on the road.
+For one such model, I got the model of about 250MB, yet unsatisfactory driving performance on the road.
+I believe that small models are better for faster response of the model in real-time conditions.

 Then, I limited my model depth to 17 layers in the final version(including lambda, dense, and dropout layers), with each convolution layer having only 24 output filters but with different convolution filter sizes.

 In order to gauge how well the model was working, I split my image data and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

 To combat the overfitting, I included three dropout layers in my network.
-It might be an aggressive dropout layer set each with a 0.5 dropout factor, but it worked for me.
+I used an aggressive dropout layer set, each with a 0.5 dropout factor, but it worked.

-In order to combat the problem of reducing image sizes with each convolution filter, I used same padding.
+In order to combat the problem of reducing image sizes with each convolution filter, I used 'same' padding.
 As a part of each convolutional layer, I included relu activator.

 I found that the model does not perform well with the simulator yet.
 I then used a lambda layer to crop the images to remove sky view, and some unnecessary static views from the bottom of the image.

 This step changed the model performance in autonomous mode drastically, but did not meet my expectations.

-Then i increased the number of epochs from 10 to 20, and the performance improvement is considerable.
+Then I increased the number of epochs from 10 to 20, and the performance improvement is considerable.

 At the end of every change, I was running the simulator to see how well the car was driving around track one.
 There were a few spots where the vehicle fell off the track.